sebastianortunio/Hotel-Project/README.md

 ## Author: Sebastian Ortuno Barrero

+## Overview
-This project is about a hotel business that requires a data analyst service to understand their data and get to know business requirements from the company.
-The owners of this busines want to know three specific insights:
+This project analyzes hotel business data from 2018 to 2020 to help the company understand its performance and make better decisions.
+The company operates two types of hotels : City Hotels and Resort Hotels, and wanted answers to three key questions:

-- Is the hotel revenue growing by year?
+1. Is the hotel revenue growing year over year?
-- Should the hotel increase the parking lot?
+2. Should the hotel increase the size of its parking lot?
-- What trends does the data present on average daily rate and guests to explore seasonability?

-  For this project I used SSMS to do some data exploration and Power BI to make an easy understandable dashboard for the hotel owners.
+3. What seasonal patterns can be seen in revenue and guest behavior?

+---

+## Tools Used
+- **SQL Server Management Studio (SSMS)** for data exploration and preparation
+- **Power BI** for creating interactive dashboards and visualizations

 ## Data Overview:

- - The data that the company provide was of five tables.
- - Year_2018: This table contains all the information of the hotel business during 2018.
-It is classified in 32 columns and 21,996 rows.
+- **Year_2018**: Hotel data for 2018, with 32 columns and 21,996 rows.
- - Year_2019: This table contains all the information of the hotel business during 2019.
-It is classified in 32 columns and 79,264 rows.
+- **Year_2019**: Hotel data for 2019, with 32 columns and 79,264 rows.
- - Year_2020: This table contains all the information of the hotel business during 2019.
-It is classified in 32 columns and 40,687 rows.
+- **Year_2020**: Hotel data for 2020, with 32 columns and 40,687 rows.
- - dbo.market_segment: This table contains all the information about discounts that the business offers.
-The company offers 8 different tyoes of discounts.
- - dbo.meal_cost: This table contains the meals that are offered in hotels.
-It contains 4 meals and one meal that is undefined.
+- **dbo.market_segment**: Information about 8 types of discounts offered by the hotel.
+- **dbo.meal_cost**: Details about 4 meals offered plus one undefined meal type.

-# Business Requirements:
+# Key insights:
 ## 1. Is their hotel revenue growing by year?
 - To have a better understanding of the revenue year by year, we can take a look to this table created in power BI and SSMS: